amcneil36/amcneil36.github.io/blogs/test-driven-development-recommendations.md

 13. Repeat Step 9 until all unit tests are done
 14. Repeat Step 8 until the acceptance test is passing
 15. Refactor
-16. Repeat Step 4 until all given/when/thens have been tested (if needed)
+16. Repeat Step 4 until all given/when/thens have been tested
 17. Repeat Step 3 until the user story is completed

 ## Sources